fullstackreact/react-yelp-clone/README.md

 ## Configuring the Application

 This app uses [dotenv](https://github.com/bkeepers/dotenv) for configuration.
-In order to configure the application for your own api access, grab an api token from google at [https://developers.google.com/maps/documentation/javascript/](https://developers.google.com/maps/documentation/javascript/) and set it in a file called `.env` at the root for a key called `__GAPI_KEY__`.
+In order to configure the application for your own api access, [grab an api token from Google here](https://developers.google.com/maps/documentation/javascript/) and set it in a file called `.env` at the root for a key called `__GAPI_KEY__`.
 For instance, say that your gapi key is: `abc123`.
 Your `.env` file should look like:

 ```bash